SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 and while the Eternal Father gives us this key, which of all His other benefits can He refuse?
 Qui proprio suo Filio non pepercit, says St. Paul, sed pro nobis omnibus tradidit ilium, quo modo non etiam cum illo omnia nobis donavit?"He that spared not even His own Son, but delivered Him up for us all, how hath He not also, with Him, given us all things?"
 (Rom.
 8:32.)
-Now, was not that good priest quite right who used to say that whatever he asked of God, even the loftiest height of grace, for himself or others, while celebrating holy Mass, he seemed to himself to be asking nothing in comparison with the offering which he was engaged in making to Him? {Osor.
+Now, was not that good priest quite right who used to say that whatever he asked of God, even the loftiest height of grace, for himself or others, while celebrating holy Mass, he seemed to himself to be asking nothing in comparison with the offering which he was engaged in making to Him?
+(Osor.
 Com.
 8, tom.
 4.)
 He reasoned thus: All the favors which I ask of God in Mass are finite, whereas the gift which I offer to Him is un created and infinite, and so, the account being rightly summed, I am the creditor, He the debtor.
 The good priest by no means purposed to deny that the power of offering the gift, and the gift itself, came first from God; but, put ting it thus, he courageously besought great graces, and received yet greater.